Dineshcloud/benas.todolist/README.md

-Todo List MVC is like TODOMVC but for Java web Frameworks instead of javascript Frameworks.
+Todo List MVC is like TODOMVC but for Java web Frameworks

 About TODOLIST MVC
 todolist MVC is the classic CRUD web application to manage todo list online.